 Iâm an overplanner by heart, but since I committed up front to staying around Midtown it made this a much more relaxed trip.
 As part of that, I made a point to really enjoy the slower paced way of traveling Iâve come to love with my son.

-This was our son’s first time in a really big city and he was perfectly entertained just by walking around and taking everything in.
+This was son’s first time in a really big city and he was perfectly entertained just by walking around and taking everything in.
 (Another reminder that sometimes the best things are free!)
 We tried to take breaks from the constant movement in the stroller.
 Fortunately, New York City has no shortage of places of things for kids to look at, and we frequently made stops to get out of the stroller to look at the window decorations or run around one of several statues or sculptures.
 I also found that by moving at a slower pace, we found some pretty cool art and sights we wouldn’t have otherwise seen if we were just quickly trying to get to our destination.

 With my husband being tied up in all day meetings one day, my son and I had an entire day to explore just the two of us.
 Fortunately the weather on that Fall day was beautiful and unseasonably warm.
 Since many stores and attractions in New York City don’t open until 10am and our little guy is an early riser, we spent much of the morning walking around before anything was open.
 Bryant Park was a great first stop with so much to take in before the shops even opened.
 Tip: Mommy Poppins also has great ideas for things to if your little ones are “Up with the Sun” like mine is.